Characterizing Positively Invariant Sets: Inductive and Topological Methods: Conclusion

 Important topics not touched upon in this article include \emph{robustness} of positively invariant sets under small perturbations of the system dynamics; indeed, in practical applications, the system of ODEs is often only known approximately and invariants that are not robust are in a certain sense unphysical.
 In the future we hope to build upon the present work to address these considerations.

-\begin{paragraph}{Acknowledgement} The authors are indebted to Dr Paul B. Jackson and Dr Kousha Etessami at the University of Edinburgh for their insights into the real induction principle underpinning the work of Liu, Zhan and Zhao, and extend special thanks to Yong Kiam Tan at Carnegie Mellon University for suggesting improvements to the writing in an early draft of this work (and for bringing the authors' attention to the article~\citep{clark2019} of which they were previously unaware); his formal development of an invariant checking procedure in differential dynamic logic appeared in~\citep{DBLP:conf/lics/PlatzerT18} and~\citep{DBLP:journals/jacm/PlatzerT20}. \end{paragraph}
+\begin{paragraph}{Acknowledgement} The authors are indebted to Dr Paul B. Jackson and Dr Kousha Etessami at the University of Edinburgh for their insights into the real induction principle underpinning the work of Liu, Zhan and Zhao, and extend special thanks to Yong Kiam Tan at Carnegie Mellon University for suggesting improvements to the writing in an early draft of this work (and for bringing the authors' attention to the article~\citep{clark2019} of which they were previously unaware); his formal development of an invariant checking procedure in differential dynamic logic appeared in~\citep{DBLP:conf/lics/PlatzerT18} and~\citep{DBLP:journals/jacm/PlatzerT20}.
+The authors would also very much like to thank the anonymous reviewers for their careful reading and valuable suggestions for improving the article. \end{paragraph}